klromans557/Metric-Generation-and-Analysis-Suite/README.md

 ## Installation

-1. Please have Python 3.7, or later, installed (I use 3.10.11, as do many other AI apps).
+1. Please have Python 3.10 installed (use 3.10.11 for best results).
 You can download it from [python.org](https://www.python.org/downloads/) in the "Looking for a specific release?" section by scrolling down (3.10.11 at release date, April 5, 2023).

 2. Clone the repository and go into the created folder:
     ```sh